 Both productivity suites have a range of features.
 G Suite covers a range of applications, the most widely used of which are its Slides presentation app, Sheets spreadsheet editor, Docs word processor and file storage platform Drive.
 It also offers excellent integration of third-party apps which can be downloaded from the Google Web Store.

 Microsoft Office 365 also comes equipped with a range of well-known tools.
 This includes cloud-native versions of the popular Word, Excel and Powerpoint apps, as well as email client Outlook and cloud storage platform OneDrive, along with other features such as Skype and Microsoft Teams, its instant messaging and collaboration tool.

 Both Microsoft Office 365 and G Suite come packed with lots of additional features not mentioned here, but these are the main ones that the majority of business users will look for when choosing a new productivity suite.

 On the other hand, Microsoft's Office suite has historically been downloaded to the desktop and accessed offline via Microsoft's software on your PC or laptop.
 However, in an attempt to take on Google's cloud suite, Microsoft Office 365 packages contain both, so users can choose and switch between the desktop and an online version of Office.

 Another area where the two suites differ somewhat is in design and usability.
 Some businesses will prefer the simple and clean feel of G Suite, while others will be drawn to the more feature-heavy Office365.
 For example.
-Microsoft's flagship programmes, Excel and Word are packed with useful features, but this can make navigating its desktop software tricky for light users.
-However if you like the overall feel of Microsoft's applications, perhaps try its online version of Word or Excel as this offers a more simplistic suite.
+Microsoft's flagship programs, Excel and Word are packed with useful features, but this can make navigating its desktop software tricky for light users.
+However, if you like the overall feel of Microsoft's applications, perhaps try its online version of Word or Excel as this offers a more simplistic suite.

 G Suite apps are simple and while it lacks some of the features and functions of Office 365, you can download browser add-ons for most tasks that aren't internally supported by Google Docs, Sheets or Slides.